-6.7.4 Step-Wise Approach in Denmark
+6.6.4 Step-Wise Approach in Denmark

-In Denmark there is no reconciliation process, since all metering points are metered and settled on an hourly basis.
+In Denmark there is no reconciliation process since all metering points are metered and settled per imbalance settlement period.
 Corrections due to changed meter data and settlement structures after gate closure for imbalance settlement is handled by the Danish DataHub in a correction settlement between the affected suppliers.